Overview

 - For accounts located at HTTPS://usw2.admin.cordial.io/, the associated API URL is https://api.usw2.cordial.io/docs/v2/

-Before using Cordial APIs, you'll first need to generate an API key.
+Before using Cordial APIs, you'll need to generate an API key.

-To transfer one-way data using a client-side approach, we built JavaScript listeners that can be embedded on your website to identify visitors and pass contact profile data, custom-named events, orders, and cart items to your account.
+Cordial's JavaScript Listeners can be embedded on your website to identify visitors and pass contact data, custom-named events, orders, and cart items to your account.

-Our JavaScript listeners also store anonymous data about a site visitor and pass that data to the appropriate collection once the contact is identified.
+Our JavaScript Listeners also store anonymous data about site visitors and pass that data to the appropriate collection once a contact is identified.

 Recommended data integrations